ubiq/shokku/README.md

 A couple of tasks that would be awesome to have help would be:

+- [ ] Configure services like travis, waffle...
 - [ ] Finish properly tests and make lint happy
 - [ ] Finish Docker [DigitalOcean](http://digitalocean.com/) provisioner.
 - [ ] Finish Docker [Vultr](http://vultr.com/) provisioner.